 Rebuilding trust takes time and consistent effort.
 Small acts of kindness, honesty, and reliability can go a long way in showing your commitment to the relationship.
 It's important not to minimize or dismiss your partner's emotions during this process.
 Instead, validate their feelings and take responsibility for your actions.
 With patience and understanding, you can move forward from infidelity and build a stronger foundation for your marriage.

-Conclusion: Yes Your Marriage Can Survive Without Conseling - But! ...
+Yes, Your Marriage Can Survive Without Counseling - But! ...

 So, can your marriage survive infidelity without counseling?
 The short answer is yes, it's possible.
 However, the path to recovery will be challenging and requires a lot of hard work.
 It's important to remember that every relationship is unique and what works for one couple may not work for another.